Raihaanun: Biography

 Raihaanun who is familiarly called 'Haanun, began her career as a GADIS Sampul finalist 2003.
 After that, Haanun starred in several commercials and soap operas.
-Some soap operas starring the 6 youngest siblings Hazier Moein-Yulia Farahdibha, among others, Sepatu Kaca, Kawin Gantung, Julia Jadi Anak Gedongan, and My Prince n My Monster.
-She appeared in the remake of Badai Pasti Berlalu (2007), and in the Yanina Cinta soap operas from Prima Entertainment on SCTV in 2002.
+Some soap operas starred by the youngest child of 6 of Hazier Moein-Yulia Farahdibha, among others, include Sepatu Kaca, Kawin Gantung, Julia Jadi Anak Gedongan, and My Prince n My Monster.
+She appeared in the remake of Badai Pasti Berlalu (2007).

 Raihaanun married to Teddy Soeriaatmadja, director of the film Badai Pasti Berlalu (2007 film) on March 17, 2007.
-The age range is pretty much the odds 13 years, does not seem to be an obstacle for them.
+The age range of13 years does not seem to be an obstacle for them.

-On January 16, 2008 Haanun gave birth to a son, Millan Haruna Soeriaatmadja.
+On January 16, 2008 Haanun gave birth to a son, Millan Rushan Karuna Soeriaatmadja.